 Isaac passed away on March 2, 1948, with burial beside his wife at Mt.
 View Cemetery in Barbour County.
-Isaac's obituary was covered by the Grafton Sentinel, and his and Margaret's grave marker, partially obscured by a fully blossomed rhododendron bush, is seen here.
+Isaac's obituary was covered by the Grafton Sentinel.

 Daughter Bessie Leah Mayle (1898-1959) was born on Sept.
 14, 1898 in Barbour County.
 On Sept.
 27, 1919, at the age of 20, she married 21-year-old George "Herman" Mayle (1898-1986), son of George Sylvester and Julia Ann Mayle.
 The county clerk recorded that they were "colored."
 C.D.
 Payne officiated at the wedding.
 They resided along the Grafton Webster Road and had these children -- Vivaenna J. "Viva" Hosey, Vance Percy Mayle, Victor Mayle, Veldine L. Mayle, Vesta Lowe and Vera Aldridge.
 Herman was a longtime coal miner and suffered from black lung disease.
 He also was a singer.
 She was afflicted with a cerebral hemorrhage and died 36 hours later at the age of 60 on Jan.
 5, 1959.
 Burial was in West Hill Cemetery.

 Sadly, son Dowdin Mayle (1904-1926) died a the age of 22 of pulmonary tuberculosis on June 28, 1926, with burial beside his grandfather Lewis Mayle at Pritchard Cemetery.